neumino/rethinkdbdash/README.md

 ### Documentation ###
 -------------
-While rethinkdbdash has almost the same syntax as the official driver, there are still a few differences.
+While rethinkdbdash uses almost the same syntax as the official driver, there are still a few differences.

-This section will reference all the differences.
-For all the other methods not mentionned, please read the
+This section references all the differences.
+For all the other methods not mentionned here, please refer to the
 [official driver's documentation](http://www.rethinkdb.com/api/javascript/).